FabianFuchsML/se3-transformer-public/README.md

 	- check [here](https://docs.dgl.ai/install/index.html) for compatibility of DGL with CUDA etc.
     - e.g. for CUDA 9.0: `pip install dgl-cu90==0.4.3.post2`
     - e.g. for CUDA 10.1: `pip install dgl-cu101==0.4.3.post2`
-    - e.g. for CUDA 10.2: `pip install dgl-cu102==0.4.3.post2`
+    - e.g. for CUDA 10.2: `pip install dgl-cu102==0.4.3.post2`</del>
-  - if you get the error “libcublas.so.10: cannot open shared object file: No such file or directory”, running this command might help: `pip install torch-cluster==latest+cu101 -f https://pytorch-geometric.com/whl/torch-1.4.0.html`  </del>
+  - <del> if you get the error “libcublas.so.10: cannot open shared object file: No such file or directory”, running this command might help: `pip install torch-cluster==latest+cu101 -f https://pytorch-geometric.com/whl/torch-1.4.0.html`  </del>
   - please help us making this part more robust: tell us what you did to make it work on your specific system and we'll put it here
 - optional: [Weights & Biases](https://www.wandb.com/)
   - install with `pip install wandb`